RatkoFri/first_homework/FirstHomework.md

         output logic [DEPTH*DATA_WIDTH-1:0] rd_data
     );
 ```
   - Ports
     - clk, rst: standard clock and reset signals
     - wr_en: write enable signal to load data into the shift register
     - rd_en: read enable signal to output the parallel data
     - wr_data: input data to be loaded into the shift register
     - rd_data: output parallel data from the shift register

   - Functionality
-  - On the rising edge of clk, if wr_en is high, the input data wr_data is loaded into the shift register.
+    - On the rising edge of *clk*, if *wr_en* is high, the input data *wr_data* is loaded into the shift register.
-  - If rd_en is high, the contents of the shift register are output in parallel on rd_data.
+    - If *rd_en* is high, the contents of the shift register are output in parallel on *rd_data*.

 - Design the Control Unit FSM to manage the overall operation of the system.
 - Integrate all the modules together to form the complete system.
 - Simulate the complete system to verify its functionality.